pisecurity/camera-utils/README.md

 # Overview

-`planter-cameras` is a set of scripts for detecting and connecting MTP/PTP devices, such as photo cameras, phones, tablets etc.
+`camera-utils` is a set of scripts for detecting and connecting MTP/PTP devices, such as photo cameras, phones, tablets etc.

 # Installing